Slider Image

 A succulent ribeye steak.
 Photo: Bizen Wagyu & Salad Bar

-Crowd favourites: There are other proteins and wagyu dishes available, but since this is a steakhouse, you would have to try the Okayama wagyu A3 (the final pricing and size is dependent on your cut of preference).
+Crowd favourites: There are other proteins and wagyu dishes available, but since this is a steakhouse, you would have to try the Okayama wagyu A3 (prices depend on your cut of preference).

 Not sure which cut to pick?
-Fret not, you’ll find a guide in its menu that not only describes the 20 different cuts of A3 grade wagyu with a pictorial of a cow and where each cut comes from, but also details the texture, flavour and marbling of each.
+Fret not, you’ll find a guide in its menu that not only describes the different cuts of A3 grade wagyu with not only a pictore of a cow and where each cut comes from, but also details the texture, flavour and marbling of each.
 We’ve got to marvel at the thoughtfulness of such an educational resource.
 Still confused?
 Just ask any of its staff.

 Food in Plaza Singapura